 - Fees and Charges

 12.1 Service Fees.
-You will not pay us any service fee for the use of our Services during the Trial Period.
-After the Trial Period, we will charge you a service fee (the “Service Fee“) for certain Services as set forth in one or more addenda to this Agreement.
+You will not pay us any service fee for the use of our Services during the Trial Period, if such a Trial Period is requested by you.
+After the Trial Period, we will charge you a service fee (the “Service Fee“) for certain Services as set forth in one or more addenda to this Agreement or in the Master Services Agreement and associated order form.
 You also agree to pay, at our then current rates, for all goods, services, or features that you utilize, or otherwise request from us and that are not included in our standard services (“Miscellaneous Charges“).
 We will notify you of the Service Fee when you are granted access to a Service or during the ordering process for a Service, and we will notify you of the applicable Miscellaneous Charges before performing services or enabling features to which a Miscellaneous Charge will apply.
 We reserve the right to change the Service Fee and Miscellaneous Charges, or to add new fees or charges.
 In that event, we will give you notice in advance of any such changes, and an opportunity to cancel.
 Current fees and charges may be obtained by contacting us.

 12.2 Payment.
-The Service Fees and any Miscellaneous Charges shall be paid in accordance with the addendum for the applicable Service or if not set forth in an addendum, within thirty (30) days of the date of invoice at the address set forth in the invoice, or such other address as may be set forth in our Policies and Procedures.
+The Service Fees and any Miscellaneous Charges shall be paid in accordance with the addendum for the applicable Service or if not set forth in an addendum, within 15 (15) days of the date of invoice at the address set forth in the invoice, or such other address as may be set forth in the Master Services Agreement and associated order form.

 12.3 Late Charges.
 Fees not paid within ten (10) business days of the due date are subject to a late charge of five percent (5%) of the amount owing and interest thereafter at the rate of one and one-half percent (1.5%) per month on the outstanding balance, or the highest amount permitted by law, whichever is lower.
 Failure to pay fees within ten (10) days of the due date may result in termination of access to the Services without notice.
 A reconnection fee equal to one (1) month’s Service Fee shall be assessed to re-establish connection after termination due to non-payment.